wasmCloud/wasmcloud-dev-site/content/overview/installation/_index.en.md

 While other languages will be supported in the future, actor and capability development are supported _Rust-first_, so you will also want to [install Rust](https://www.rust-lang.org/tools/install) if you haven't already.

- You will also want to make sure that your operating system has its development tool suite installed, which typically includes things like [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and **make** (you'll need to look up the instructions for installing this in your environment as they vary).
+ You will also want to make sure that your operating system has its development tool suite installed, which typically includes things like [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and **make**.
+We recommend gnu make version 4.3, available with linux distributions, homebrew for mac, and several package managers/distibutions for several platforms.
 Many operating systems come with both **git** and **make** included.

 ### Install the Package Cloud Repository on Linux
 wasmCloud utilizes `packagecloud.io` for our **deb** and **rpm** package builds.
 If you want to install the `wash` CLI via `apt`, then you'll need to configure the Package Cloud source.